rafid4507/rafid4507/README.md

 ### Hi, I am glad that I made it this far to grow some interest in you.
-Now I am looking forward to meet you in the interview room.
-And excited to discuss more face to face.
+Let me know if you have any inquiries.
+And I am excited to hear from you.

 <!--
 **rafid4507/rafid4507** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.